cschladetsch/KAI/Test/Language/TestPi/Scripts/Readme.md

 # Test Pi Scripts
-_Pi_ is a post-fix, stack-bassed language.
+_Pi_ is a post-fix, stack-based language.
 That means that to call a function (or a built-in operation), you push the arguments then call the operation

 `1 2 +` => 3